This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 - Noba (NobaProject) (CC BY-NC-SA 4.0) Noba offers “Comprehensive content from ADHD to Z.” The Noba catalog covers the traditional scope of introductory psychology and then some.
 With 103 modules (and counting) we’re confident you’ll find what you’re looking for.
 Noba is a free online platform that provides high-quality, flexibly structured textbooks and educational materials.
 These textbooks and materials are licensed under the Creative Commons CC BY-NC-SA 4.0 International License.
 Users may reuse, redistribute, and remix the content to suit their needs.

 - Open BC Campus (list page is CC-BY) Fourteen textbooks with links to supplementary materials (where available).
-On the homepage of BC Campus they say “… we’re using open technologies to facilitate, evaluate, and create open educational resources to share across the province and around the world; saving millions of student-dollars through hundreds of open textbooks adopted in thousands of classrooms.”
+On the homepage of BC Campus they say “we’re using open technologies to facilitate, evaluate, and create open educational resources to share across the province and around the world; saving millions of student-dollars through hundreds of open textbooks adopted in thousands of classrooms.”
+This is a database that can be searched for psychology (social sciences) books.
+But it would be good to also look for books about neurology in the biology as well as books about statistics in those respective sections.

 - University of Minnesota Center for Open Education (list page is CC-BY) Another repository of texts ranging from links to some of the books above as well as upper division course texts on learning, industrial psychology, and education.